snonux/foo.zone/gemfeed/2015-12-05-run-debian-on-your-phone-with-debroid.md

 ### Include to Android startup:

-I you want to start Debroid automatically every time when your phone starts, then do the following:
+If you want to start Debroid automatically whenever your phone starts, then do the following:

 ```
 adb push data/local/userinit.sh /data/local/userinit.sh